Belle Mead, New Jersey: History

 The abandoned train station was built by Reading Railroad in the 1930s, and was removed from service in 1984.
-Since then, restoration projects have been announced, however, not one has progressed any further than cleaning up tree debris and graffiti.
+Since then, restoration projects have been announced, but none have progressed any further than cleaning up tree debris and graffiti.

 The Belle Mead section straddles the northern portion of Montgomery Township and the southern portion of Hillsborough Township.
 For many years residents of Belle Mead had been served by the Belle Mead Post Office located on Route 206 in Montgomery Township having ZIP code 08502.
 In the late 1990s, Hillsborough Township was granted its own post office serving all of its residents (ZIP code 08844), including that section of town formerly serving the Belle Mead area.
 Since that time the Belle Mead post office and its associated ZIP code (08502) serves only the remaining area of Belle Mead located in the northern section of Montgomery Township.

 Geography

 According to the United States Census Bureau, Belle Mead had a total area of 0.740 square miles (1.917 km2), all of which is land.